shahstewart/katas/databases/single_multiple_comments.md

 <br><br>

 ## Question
-Given the comments table, write a query to counts of users that commented only once on any post as *single_comment_users* and users that commented on any post more than once as *multi_comment_users*.
+Given the comments table, write a query to retrieve counts of users that commented only once on any post as *single_comment_users* and users that commented on any post more than once as *multi_comment_users*.